AnantHegde/SensAura_Final/README.md

 ## a.
 Application Description

 Sensaura is a real-time object detection application built using Streamlit and YOLOv8.
-It allows users to detect objects in live video streams from webcams, RTSP streams, YouTube videos, or stored video files.
+It allows users to detect objects in live video streams from webcams, RTSP streams.
 The application provides a user-friendly interface to adjust detection confidence and displays the detected objects with bounding boxes, along with textual information and Text-to-Speech (TTS) output for accessibility.

 ## b.
 Team Members